ankushT369/tsvDB/README.md

 # tsvDB
-A prototype for time-series vector database
+A prototype for time-series vector database aims for high cardinality.